junxit/us-congress-bills-109/bill.md

     >   - **(V)** the scope of the plan’s adaptive management strategy; and

   - **(3)** by striking subparagraph (C) and inserting the following:
     > - **(3)** Any terms and conditions offered by the Secretary pursuant to paragraph (2)(B) to reduce or offset the impacts of incidental taking shall be roughly proportional to the impact of the incidental taking specified in the conservation plan pursuant to in paragraph (2)(A)(i).
+This paragraph shall not be construed to limit the authority of the Secretary to require greater than acre-for-acre mitigation where necessary to address the extent of such impacts.
 In any case in which various terms and conditions are available, the terms and conditions shall be capable of successful implementation and shall be consistent with the objective of the applicant to the greatest extent possible.
     > - **(4)**
     >   - **(A)** If the holder of a permit issued under this subsection for other than scientific purposes is in compliance with the terms and conditions of the permit, and any conservation plan or agreement incorporated by reference therein, the Secretary may not require the holder, without the consent of the holder, to adopt any new minimization, mitigation, or other measure with respect to any species adequately covered by the permit during the term of the permit, except as provided in subparagraphs (B) and (C) to meet circumstances that have changed subsequent to the issuance of the permit.
     >   - **(B)** For any circumstance identified in the permit or incorporated document that has changed, the Secretary may, in the absence of consent of the permit holder, require only such additional minimization, mitigation, or other measures as are already provided in the permit or incorporated document for such changed circumstance.
     >   - **(C)** For any changed circumstance not identified in the permit or incorporated document, the Secretary may, in the absence of consent of the permit holder, require only such additional minimization, mitigation, or other measures to address such changed circumstance that do not involve the commitment of any additional land, water, or financial compensation not otherwise committed, or the imposition of additional restrictions on the use of any land, water or other natural resources otherwise available for development or use, under the original terms and conditions of the permit or incorporated document.
     >   - **(D)** The Secretary shall have the burden of proof in demonstrating and documenting, with the best available scientific data, the occurrence of any changed circumstances for purposes of this paragraph.
-    >   - **(E)** Any permit described in subparagraph (A) issued before the date of the enactment of the Threatened and Endangered Species Recovery Act of 2005 that (or of which the incorporated agreement) contains provisions that do not materially differ in effect from the terms of this paragraph shall be governed by this paragraph.
-Any regulations promulgated prior to such date that do not materially differ in effect from the terms of this paragraph shall remain in effect unless and until they are amended.
+    >   - **(E)** All permits issued under this subsection on or after the date of the enactment of the Threatened and Endangered Species Recovery Act of 2005, other than permits for scientific purposes, shall contain the assurances contained in subparagraphs (B) through (D) of this paragraph and paragraph (5)(A) and (B).
+Permits issued under this subsection on or after March 25, 1998, and before the date of the enactment of the Threatened and Endangered Species Recovery Act of 2005, other than permits for scientific purposes, shall be governed by the applicable sections of parts 17.22(b), (c), and (d), and 17.32(b), (c), and (d) of title 50, Code of Federal Regulations, as the same exist on the date of the enactment of the Threatened and Endangered Species Act of 2005.
     > - **(5)**
     >   - **(A)** The Secretary shall revoke a permit issued under paragraph (2) if the Secretary finds that the permittee is not complying with the terms and conditions of the permit.
     >   - **(B)** Any permit subject to paragraph (4)(A) may be revoked due to changed circumstances only if—